Voluntary Provident Fund (VPF)

 • Creating a Voluntary Provident Fund

 Initiating a Voluntary Provident Fund is a convenient and straightforward process.
-Individuals can simply convey in writing their decision of contributing an extra sum of money in their EPF accounts to their organisation’s accounts or HR department.
+Individuals can simply convey in writing their decision to contribute an extra sum of money in their EPF accounts to their organisation’s accounts or HR department.
 Apart from this, they need to fill out a VPF application form.

-Such individuals also need to specify the amount that will be deducted from their monthly salary as VPF contribution.
-A person can subscribe to VPF at any point in a financial year.
-However, once initiated, such subscriber cannot discontinue their contribution in due course of said financial year.
+Such individuals also need to specify the amount that will be deducted from their monthly salary as a VPF contribution.

 • VPF Interest Rate